Zhenzha0/xceleratepro-ops-workflow-analysis-with-agent/LOCAL_DEPLOYMENT_GUIDE.md

 # Complete Local ProcessGPT Deployment Guide

 ## Overview
-Run the entire ProcessGPT application locally on your computer with your Gemma 2B model for complete data privacy and offline operation.
+Run the entire ProcessGPT web application locally on your computer with your Gemma 2B model for complete data privacy and offline operation.
+This includes all manufacturing analysis functions, database schemas, and your actual data.

 ## Prerequisites
 - Node.js 20+ installed